-The Kepler Track is a fun but challenging 4 day hike that gets pretty gnarly in the winter.
-With hut or camping options, incredible wild swimming side trips and a definite ‘Frodo and Sam in the woods’ vibe, this is a sweet NZ Great Walk you don’t want to miss.
+The Kepler Track is a fun but challenging four-day hike with hut or camping options, incredible wild swimming side trips and a definite ‘Frodo and Sam in the woods’ vibe.
+You don’t want to miss this sweet NZ Great Walk.

 - 4 days hiking through pristine beech forest, alpine wilderness and glacial lake foreshore